 A conveyancer also has to ensure the documents comply with legal regulations in your state or territory.

-The role and timing of the conveyancer’s work does differ from state to state but generally speaking, it involves preparing or reviewing a sales contract, home loan and other related documents needed when someone is buying or selling a home, land or investment property.
+The role and timing of the conveyancer’s work do differ from state to state but generally speaking, it involves preparing or reviewing a sales contract, home loan, and other related documents needed when someone is buying or selling a home, land, or investment property.

 It might sound straightforward enough but there is a significant amount of work involved.